singularityhub/singularity-deploy/README.md

 it as a template for your own recipes as is, or modify it for your custom use case.
 Instructions are below!

+**Note** Currently recipe extensions are associated with tags, and the GitHub release is associated with a digest.
+We likely will change this in the next few weeks so that GitHub releases are tags, and the "digests" are flie names.
+Stay tuned for updates!

 ## Getting Started

 ### 1. Template or Fork